PSBP-Library/psbp009/README.md

 ## Introduction

-In lesson008 we have specified and, for now, trivially implemented the `ParallelComposition` program concept and defined `parallelFibonacci` using it.
+In lesson008 we have specified and, for then, trivially implemented the `ParallelComposition` program concept and defined `parallelFibonacci` using it.

 ## Content

 We are going to implement`ParallelComposition` in terms of type `Reactive` using the `Akka` actor library.

-First we refactor the `Program` implementation in term of `Computation`, function level `Product` and function level `Sum` to be a `trait` instead of a `given`.
+First we refactor the `Program` implementation in terms of `Computation`, function level `Product` and function level `Sum` to be a `trait` instead of a `given`.

-### Refactoring `Program` implementation in term of `Computation`, function level `Product` and function level `Sum`.
+### Refactoring `Program` implementation in terms of `Computation`, function level `Product` and function level `Sum`.

 ```scala
 package psbp.implementation.program